 When searching in any database or catalog try to use pre-defined index terms to narrow your results.
 These are called subject terms or Descriptors.
 Here are a few examples of some appropriate descriptors for program evaluation.

-Use Mirlyn, the University of Michigan catalog for finding books, DVDs and other materials.
+Use the U-M Library Catalog for finding books, DVDs and other materials.

-Make sure you capitalize any connecter words (AND, OR, NOT) when searching or Mirlyn will disregard the words and assume you want the words connected with AND.
-See the examples below.
+Make sure you capitalize any connecter words (AND, OR, NOT) when searching or the catalog search will disregard the words and assume you want the words connected with AND.

-For additional tips on using Mirlyn for finding books take a look at the Mirlyn Research Guide.
+For additional tips on using the catalog, take a look at the search help page.